-- 49 EFRAG firmly considers that any approach that will succeed in meeting the objective of (1) making the temporary exemption from applying IFRS 9 available to all insurance activities; (2) avoiding applying the temporary exemption from applying IFRS 9 to material banking activities, is one that will focus on identifying "insurers" more broadly rather than focussing on contracts within the scope of IFRS 4 alone and that can be applied below reporting entity level. - As IFRS generally is based on transactions rather than industries, we can find no IFRS definition that would assist in scoping the temporary exemption from applying IFRS 9.
-Similarly to the IASB, however in a manner consistent with the objectives that EFRAG has identified, EFRAG has investigated two approaches, as is explained below, that characterise "insurers" in a manner as close as possible to how they can or are identified in practice. - In doing so, EFRAG has considered two different approaches: - (a) Approach 1: a widened "predominant activity" criterion however set at a higher level than proposed by the IASB; and - (b) Approach 2: the "regulated entity" criterion. - 52 Based on these two approaches, EFRAG's answers to Questions 4(a), 4(b) and 4(c) are as follows.
+- As a result, EFRAG does not support the IASB's proposals which would deliberately "only capture a relatively narrow population of entities" (paragraph BC60).
+However, in EFRAG's view, all banking activities that are material at the reporting entity level should be subject to IFRS 9, as IFRS 9 brings significant improvements in financial reporting, in particular in the banking sector.
+Consequently, EFRAG does not support a delay in the implementation of IFRS 9 for these banking activities that are material at the reporting entity level.
+We note that whilst the IASB has paid attention to this constraint, it has not made proposals that totally avoid banking activities that are material at the reporting entity level being captured within the scope of the temporary exemption from applying IFRS 9. - 30 EFRAG firmly considers that any approach that will succeed in meeting the objective of (1) making the temporary exemption from applying IFRS 9 available to those entities that are significantly impacted by the misalignment of the effective dates of IFRS 9 and the new insurance contracts Standard; (2) avoiding applying the temporary exemption from IFRS 9 to banking activities that are material at the reporting entity level, is one that will focus on identifying entities that would qualify as "insurers" in practice and be significantly impacted by the interaction between IFRS 9 and IFRS 4.
+Identifying entities that qualify as "insurers" in practice requires a broader perspective than focussing on contracts within the scope of IFRS 4 alone and being limited to an assessment only at reporting entity level. - As IFRS generally are based on transactions rather than industries, we can find no IFRS definition that would assist in scoping the temporary exemption from applying IFRS 9.
+Similarly to the IASB, however in a manner consistent with the objectives that EFRAG has identified, EFRAG proposes two approaches, as is explained below, that characterise "insurers" that are affected by the misalignment of the effective dates of IFRS 9 and the new insurance contracts Standard in a manner as close as possible to how they can or are identified in practice.
+As circumstances vary greatly in practice, one or the other criterion may in different circumstances constitute the most straightforward manner to identify the scope of the temporary exemption, in particular when the assessment is carried at below reporting entity level. - 32 The following two approaches are proposed by EFRAG: - (a) Approach 1: a widened "predominant activity" criterion however set at a higher threshold than proposed by the IASB; and - (b) Approach 2: the "regulated entity" criterion. - We consider that, given the diversity in the insurance sector, both of the above approaches should be included in the final amendments, with an entity selecting one or the other as the basis for determining eligibility for the temporary exemption from applying IFRS 9 and explaining why it has selected that option.
+Indeed, EFRAG is of the view that both approaches would effectively capture those relevant entities that are significantly impacted by the misalignment of the effective dates of IFRS 9 and the new insurance contracts Standard and therefore should be eligible for the temporary exemption from applying IFRS 9.

+Based on these two approaches, EFRAG's answers to Questions 4(a), 4(b) and 4(c) are as follows.